New Orleans: Government

 The city of New Orleans is a political subdivision of the U.S. state of Louisiana.
 The city and the parish of Orleans operate as a merged city-parish government.
 The original city was composed of what are now the 1st through 9th wards.
 The city of Lafayette (including the Garden District) was added in 1852 as the 10th and 11th wards.
 In 1870, Jefferson City, including Faubourg Bouligny and much of the Audubon and University areas, was annexed as the 12th, 13th, and 14th wards.
 Algiers, on the west bank of the Mississippi, was also annexed in 1870, becoming the 15th ward.

 New Orleans has a mayor-council government, following a home rule charter adopted in 1954, as later amended.
 The city council consists of seven members, five elected from single-member districts and two members elected at-large, that is, across the city-parish.
 LaToya Cantrell assumed the mayor's office in 2018 as the first female mayor of the city.
 An ordinance in 2006 established an Office of Inspector General to review city government activities.

-New Orleans' government is largely centralized in the city council and mayor's office, but it maintains earlier systems from when various sections of the city managed their affairs separately.
+New Orleans's government is largely centralized in the city council and mayor's office, but it maintains earlier systems from when various sections of the city managed their affairs separately.
 For example, New Orleans had seven elected tax assessors, each with their own staff, representing various districts of the city, rather than one centralized office.
 A constitutional amendment passed on November 7, 2006, consolidated the seven assessors into one in 2010.

 The City of New Orleans, used Archon Information Systems software and services to host multiple online tax sales.
 The first tax sale was held after Hurricane Katrina.
 The New Orleans government operates both a fire department and the New Orleans Emergency Medical Services.